Ultrafast Laser Driven Many-Body Dynamics and Kondo Coherence Collapse: High-harmonic Spectroscopy

-To further understand the dynamics of harmonics generation in more detail, we proceed by analyzing the time profiles of emission spectra (Fig. \ref{fig:HHG}(c-d)), allowing for the investigation of the harmonic emission with sub-cycle temporal resolution.
-We find two notable differences.
-First, for small $J_K$ (Fig. \ref{fig:HHG}(c)), the photon emission occurs at the first and second circles of driving field, synchronizing with the dynamical breakdown of the Kondo insulator (see Fig. \ref{fig:population}).
-In contrast, for large $J_K$ (Fig. \ref{fig:HHG}(d)), the photon emission occurs around the peak of driving field.
-Second, comparing Fig. \ref{fig:HHG}(c) and (d) in detail, we identify signals of recollision trajectories of doublon-holon pairs in large $J_K$ region (marked by white dotted line in Fig. \ref{fig:HHG}(d)).
+To further understand the dynamics of harmonics generation in more detail, we proceed by analyzing the time profiles of emission spectra (Fig.~\ref{fig:HHG}(c-d)), allowing for the investigation of the harmonic emission with sub-cycle temporal resolution.
+We find several notable differences.
+Firstly, for small $J_K$ (Fig.~\ref{fig:HHG}(c)), the photon emission occurs at the first and second circles of driving field, synchronizing with the dynamical breakdown of the Kondo insulator (see Fig. \ref{fig:population}).
+In contrast, for large $J_K$ (Fig.~\ref{fig:HHG}(d)), the photon emission occurs around the peak of driving field.
+Since the Bloch oscillation is strongly suppressed, the strong photon emission should result from inter-band contributions.
+Secondly, comparing Fig.~\ref{fig:HHG}(c) and (d) in detail, we identify signals of recollision trajectories of doublon-holon pairs in large $J_K$ region.
 These trajectories can be understood by the interband recollisions, i.e. doublons can recollide with the hole at a specific time.
 Upon recombination of the doublon and holon, energy difference is transferred to high harmonic photons.
-This result also suggests that emission is generated by one-photon transitions back the original ground state through single double-hole recombination These differences in time-profile analysis again confirm that, after applying laser field, the small $J_K$ region is gapless liquid described by an effective single-band dispersion, while the large $J_K$ region corresponds to a Kondo insulator with robust hybridization gap.
+This result also suggests that emission is generated by one-photon transitions back the original ground state through single double-hole recombination (see Appendix C).
+These differences in time-profile analysis again confirm that, after applying laser field, the small $J_K$ region is gapless liquid described by an effective single-band dispersion, while the large $J_K$ region corresponds to a Kondo insulator with robust hybridization gap.